NIGMS-Sponsored Training Program Maps

 Trainees are expected to participate in a predoctoral curriculum that fosters broad, multidisciplinary approaches to research, and a thorough understanding of experimental design, including the principles of experimental rigor through formal training and mentoring activities.
 Programs are expected to integrate quantitative biology or advanced statistical approaches in their training curriculum to develop a mathematical fluency among all trainees.
 This curriculum may include quantitative problem-solving, statistical analysis and/or other didactic or hands-on activities that will enhance student understanding of the value of quantitative approaches to answering scientific questions.

-NIGMS encourages all applicants for training grants (new as well as renewal) to
+Notes: NIGMS encourages all applicants for training grants to

 contact program staff before submitting an application.